JY2024/squirrel-simulator/README.md

 # Squirrel Simulator

-This is a game in which the player is a squirrel that protects its nuts from monsters.
+This is a game in which the player is a squirrel that protects its nuts from dogs.

 Language: GDScript